Developer Day

 Overview

-Developer Day is a one-day, in-person experience designed to break down silos and create meaningful connection across engineering teams.
+Developer Day is a one-day, in-person experience designed to break down silos and create meaningful connection across engineering teams within the same office.

-As teams became more distributed, engineers had fewer opportunities to connect outside their immediate teams, and existing gatherings were often passive or siloed.
+As Adobe scaled, engineers had fewer opportunities to connect beyond their immediate teams, and the broader developer community became fragmented.

 Impact